dotnet/runtime/docs/design/features/byreflike-generics.md

             where TTo: allows ref struct;

-        // Replacement for the [box; isinst; unbox.any] sequence. public static TTo CastTo<TFrom, TTo>(TFrom source)
+        // Replacement for the [box; isinst; unbox.any] sequence.
+        // Would throw InvalidCastException for invalid use at run-time.
+        // For example:
+        //  TFrom: RS, TTo: object      => always throws
+        //  TFrom: RS, TTo: <interface> => always throws public static TTo CastTo<TFrom, TTo>(TFrom source)
             where TFrom: allows ref struct
             where TTo: allows ref struct;